Text: Claire Lessiau & Marcella van Alphen

 The Santa Claus’ Village is quite unique and nice to stroll at night to take in the Christmas lights and spirit.
 Staying at the Nova Skyland Hotel, the first foreign investment in the hospitality industry in Rovaniemi, is the perfect balance between staying in the village yet, in a modern, stylish and comfortable accommodation (read, not too tacky!).

 In a nutshell, Rovaniemi is a must-stop in Lapland, and we prefer deeper destinations, such as Inari and its beautiful Otsamo Mountain with the excellent Sami Museum, than instead of exploiting the Sami culture for a profit aims at preserving it, the beautiful region of Kuutsamo close to the Russian border with it deeply rooted sauna culture and the Muotka area with its wilderness and beautiful log-houses.
-Subscribe to our website to learn more about these authentic places – coming up soon!

 - Check out this interactive map for the specific details to help you plan your trip and more articles and photos (zoom out) about the area (short tutorial)!